Skip to content

 Then the patch file will be automatically matched to the tag used by the script and loaded.

-Using custom qBittorrent and libtorrent tags
+Using custom github tags

-bash ~/qbittorrent-nox-static.sh -qt master -lt RC_2_0 -bs
+~/qbittorrent-nox-static.sh -qt master -lt RC_2_0 -bs

 qbt-build/patches/qbittorrent/master